 - MS Map

-- COMMERCIAL AREAS: Food trucks are allowed in the following zoning districts: LB-1 (Downtown), B-1 (Downtown), B-3* (Midtown), B-4 (Capitol Landing Road), ED* (Riverside), ED-2 (High Street) and 100 Visitor Center Drive (MS).
+- COMMERCIAL AREAS: Mobile food units are allowed in the following zoning districts: LB-1 (Downtown), B-1 (Downtown), B-3* (Midtown), B-4 (Capitol Landing Road), ED* (Riverside), ED-2 (High Street) and 100 Visitor Center Drive (MS).
 Maps of the designated areas are listed above.

 - There is a 100-foot restaurant buffer for LB-1 and B-1 zoning districts.

-- RESIDENTIAL AREAS: Food trucks are allowed on residential property up to two times a year.
+- RESIDENTIAL AREAS: Mobile food units are allowed on residential property up to two times a year.

-- The criteria for operating a food truck includes, but is not limited to, the following:a valid driver’s license (for each driver), valid City business license, valid health permit, a copy of an approved inspection from the Williamsburg Fire Department (WFD), written permission from the property owner, and current vehicle registration and insurance.
-WFD must inspect the food truck each day the food truck is in operation in the City.
+- The criteria for operating a mobile food unit includes, but is not limited to, the following: a valid driver’s license (for each driver), valid City business license, valid health permit, a copy of an approved inspection from the Williamsburg Fire Department (WFD), written permission from the property owner, and current vehicle registration and insurance.
+WFD must inspect the mobile food unit each day it is in operation in the City.

 - The zoning administrator may revoke the permit at any time for failure of the permit holder to comply with the requirements and to correct such noncompliance within the timeframe specified in a notice of violation.
 Notice of revocation shall be made in writing to the permit holder.
 The revocation decision can be appealed to the Board of Zoning Appeals.